daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 36

-**What ismodel versioning, and how can it be managed in areal-world application?**
+**What is model versioning, and how can it be managed in a real-world application?**

 **Answer:** _[To be filled]_